ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 ## The `files()` function
 This demo package calls the
 [function `importlib.resources.files(`*`package`*`)`](https://docs.python.org/3/library/importlib.html#importlib.resources.files),
-where *`package`* can be either a name or a module object that conforms to the `Package` requirements.The function returns an instance of abstract base class `importlib.abc.Traversable`.
+where *`package`* can be either a name or a module object that conforms to the `Package` requirements.
+The function returns an instance of abstract base class `importlib.abc.Traversable`.
 This object has available a subset of `pathlib.Path` methods suitable for traversing directories and opening files:
 * `joinpath(`*child*`)`